thecodecousins/thecodecousins/content/posts/pandoc/pandoc.md

 These lines will be included before the document begin in LaTeX file.\

-But Preamble in Pandoc give you more features than just to import some packages.
-We can also create our own PDF template, for presentation, we can re-config the Beamer theme.
+Preamble in Pandoc gives you more features than just to import some packages.
+We can also create our own PDF template.
+For presentation, we can re-config the Beamer theme.
 For example, as the previous example above, I used Ilmenau theme for my slide.
 By default, It does not have slide numbers ( frame number ).
 So our goal now is to re-config the theme without changing the theme source code.
 If you are using LaTeX then it quite easy to deal with that.
 Either does Pandoc, instead of using `header-includes` tag, we can create a new file called `preamble.tex` - you can put all the configuration in LaTeX to this file the same way you use LaTeX to create a beamer presentation. \

 For example, I want to add the frame number to Ilmenau theme.
 I need to redefine the `footline` template used by the Ilmenau, and also modify the `sections/subsections` in toc allowing you to change the appearance of the sections and subsections in the ToC.
 At this point, you do need to know a little bit about LaTeX, but you will have your own Beamer Template.
 You can also change the color, subsection, section,...